ellanlh/BB2490/_posts/2017-12-02-secondassembly.md

 2840597  43385  13871  500  616  897  1525  1133    5973  38.34e6  p-andina-assembly-untrimmed-unitigs.fa
 ```

-The quality of the assembly will be assessed the next coming days, by running several different k-mers, and also use the trimmed sequences obtained using `sickle`.
+The quality of the assembly will be assessed the next coming days by running several different k-mers, and also use the trimmed sequences obtained using `sickle`.
 But as it seems now, no scaffolding has been performed (even though we have read that ABySS has an in-built scaffolding tool), and this means we will have to look into different scaffolding tools.
 But that's for Monday.